 - Animal infestation - squirrels, rats, mice, snakes, opossums, and bats can all make your home theirs, nesting in insulation and dropping feces everywhere - it is important to inspect your insulation for traces of these little rascals.

 - Wet insulation – must be replaced immediately.
-Blocked vents, a leaky roof, a basement flood, or the absence of vapor barriers can cause crawl space or attic insulation to get wet, and mold to grow and the insulation to become ineffective.
+Blocked vents, a leaky roof, a basement flood, or the absence of vapour barriers can cause crawl space or attic insulation to get wet, and mold to grow, and the insulation to become ineffective.

-- Indoor drafts - poor insulation, insufficient, or missing insulation can allow drafts to enter the home.
-Drafts are good indication to check out your crawl space or attic insulation.
+- Indoor drafts - poor insulation and insufficient or missing insulation can allow drafts to enter the home.
+Drafts are a good indication of your crawl space or attic insulation.

 REPLACE YOUR INSULATION TO SAVE MONEY

 To determine your insulation needs, check your attic, walls, and floors adjacent to an unheated space, like a garage or basement.
 The structural elements are usually exposed in these areas, which makes it easy to see what type of insulation you have and to measure its depth or thickness.
-To inspect exterior walls, turn off the power, and using an electrical outlet, remove the outlet cover and shine a flashlight into the crack around the outlet box to see if there is insulation in the wall.
-Check outlets on all floors as well as old and new parts of your house.
-Just because you find insulation in one wall doesn’t mean that it’s everywhere in the house.
+To inspect exterior walls, turn off the power, and use an electrical outlet, remove the outlet cover and shine a flashlight into the crack around the outlet box to see if there is insulation in the wall.
+Check outlets on all floors and old and new parts of your house.
+Just because you find insulation in one wall doesn’t mean it’s everywhere in the house.
 If you live in a newer house, you can probably get this information from the builder.
-If you live in an older house, you’ll have to inspect the insulation.
+You'll have to inspect the insulation if you live in an older house.

 INSULATION REPLACEMENT SERVICES FROM REITZEL INSULATION

 If you find problems, need assistance with the inspection, or have questions about insulation services, contact Reitzel Insulation at 226-241-9991.
-We serve Hamilton, Mississauga, Kitchener-Waterloo, Guelph, Brantford, Oakville, Burlington, Brampton, and other areas in the GTA.
+We serve Kitchener-Waterloo, Guelph, Brantford, Oakville, Burlington, Hamilton, Brampton, and other areas in the GTA.